Magical Power For Beginners:

 Become More Intuitive, Psychic & Skilled at Reading Cards

 Tarot Interactions will help you read any deck with deeper and more meaningful results.
 Move beyond reading “card by card” and learn to provide powerful readings with a nuanced, flowing narrative like that of a story or poem.
 Designed for both beginners and advanced students, Tarot Interactions shows how to interact with the cards in a synergistic way, leading to more dynamic readings with any deck or oracle.
+Tarot Interactions is available from Barnes & Nobles and other retailers.

 Merry Meet Again: